Z3NTL3/cursed-objects/README.md

 # Cursed Objects
 This script got it's name from **Jujutsu Kaisen**, yet I do not know why I did so.

+### Upcoming update
+Into an new project called Cursed Spirits, the older one Cursed Objects will receive an power spike enhancement.

+Cursed Spirit will be at least 10 times more powerful than Cursed Objects.
+It will be published into ``Pix4Devs/CursedSpirits`` between date 21-08-2023 - 22-08-2023

 ### Proofs
 ``Single machine 1 GBPS and public proxies``
 <img src="https://media.discordapp.net/attachments/935123716617146369/1141780704460550195/image.png?width=1032&height=669">